jsdelivrbot/microservice-k8s/deployment/build.md

 ## Prerequisites

+Java8
+Gradle latest
+Docker for Windows with Kubernetes
+Git bash

 Clone all project into a workspace folder.

 The file `./ava-api-common/scripts/init.gradle` must be copied to your GRADLE_USER_HOME directory.
 [Gradle - Build Environment](https://docs.gradle.org/current/userguide/build_environment.html)